hbowie/practopians/content/blog/hbowie/The Nature of God.md

 Title:  The Nature of God

-Tags: critical thinking, religion

 Author: Herb Bowie

 Date:   10 Mar 2012

+Status: 6 - Published

+Tags:   critical thinking, religion

 Teaser:

 Human records indicate that some sort of belief in a God or collection of gods is a feature of almost all human culture.
 No matter what the continent or age, a belief in powerful, supernatural beings that somehow influence human existence is a near-constant.

 At the same time, though, many skeptics have persistently questioned the existence of such a being, and beliefs about the attributes of God have exhibited wide variation, with such variations often being so deeply held that wars have been fought to advance one sort of belief over another.